SCOTT HERNDON FOR IDAHO SENATE. A PROVEN CONSERVATIVE. MAY 19th IS THE ELECTION.

 Meet Scott

 Scott Herndon was born in Richmond, Virginia in 1967.
 His family lineage in America dates to 1673, when William Herndon came from Kent, England to the Virginia Colony and settled in New Kent County, Virginia.
-Scott’s parents, also born in Richmond, migrated west through several states before Scott was five, finally settling in California.
-Scott attended Missouri Military Academy for high school and graduated with a bachelor’s degree in Finance from Arizona State University in 1989.
+He attended Missouri Military Academy, where discipline and duty were forged into his character.
+He earned a B.S. in Finance from Arizona State University and built a career in finance and computer programming before teaching himself custom homebuilding — the trade he has practiced for two decades in Bonner County.

 Senator Scott Herndon in the News